» Business Program Home «

 This course provides an analysis of the functions performed by managers of all types of organizations.
 Current applications in: strategic planning and control, managing workplace dynamics, managerial ethics and corporate social responsibility, leadership, teamwork in organizations, and developing effective communications will be emphasized.
 (Prerequisites: College level reading, math, and problem-solving proficiency).
 (3 C/3 lect).

 This course focuses on the behavior of individuals and teams within diverse organizations and organizational structures and processes.
 Models and tools for diagnosing organizational culture and values, communications in the workplace, inter-group conflicts and negotiations, motivational applications, team dynamics, stereotyping and facilitating organizational change are analyzed.
-(Prerequisites: None; Recommended Entry Skills: BUS 2232; college-level reading, math, and problem-solving).
-(3 C).
+(Prerequisites: College level reading).

 Project Management strikes a balance between the technical and human aspects of managing projects.
-This course will enable the student to discover the strategic role of projects in contemporary organizations, how projects are prioritized, what tools and techniques can be used to plan and schedule projects, what organization and managerial styles will improve chances of project success, and how project managers address interpersonal relations to support project success.
-(Prerequisites: College level reading and MATH 0098).
-(3 C/3 lect, 0 lab).
+This course enables students to discover the strategic role of projects in contemporary organizations, how projects are prioritized, which tools and techniques can be used to plan and schedule projects, what organizational and managerial styles will improve chances of project success, and how the project manager addresses interpersonal relationships to support project success.
+(Prerequisites: College level reading).
+(3 C).

-This course is designed to help familiarize the student with the current practices and trends in business and marketing through a series of guest lectures, field trips and computerized business games.
-(Prerequisites: College level reading and writing).
-(1-4 C/1-4 lect).
+This course is designed to help familiarize the student with the current practices and trends in business and marketing through a series of guest lectures, field trips and/or business simulations.
+A different topic will be covered every semester.
+College level reading and writing is recommended.
+(Prerequisite: None).
+(1 C).

 Work experience program designed to help business students apply classroom information on the job.
 Designed to make the work experience a learning experience so that the student will be able to better understand the practical application of business techniques.
 (Prerequisites: None).
 (2-4 C/0 lect, 2-4 OJT).